 What is pain management?

-Managing pain is a priority during cancer treatment.
-Our experienced Pain Management team cares for you throughout your treatment to ensure that you are comfortable.
+Pain management may improve quality of life at any stage of cancer, so managing your pain is our priority.
+Our experienced pain management team cares for you throughout your treatment, to help reduce your pain and help you get comfortable.
 We use a variety of modalities to treat and control pain, including:

 - Prescription medications

 - Acupuncture and auriculotherapy

 Pain is one of the most common side effects of surgery, and managing pain is essential to helping patients get back to their normal activities.
 That’s why we developed the Advanced Surgical Recovery Program (ASURE), which designed to help patients recover more quickly from surgery with fewer complications.
 ASURE is intended to help manage pain during and after surgery.
 The enhanced recovery methods used in ASURE are designed to reduce the amount of narcotics used in post-surgical care and help patients resume their everyday lives.
 Learn more about ASURE.